 In a study of adults who lost ≥10 % of their weight and kept it off at least one year, eating at home was frequently reported among men who maintained their weight loss.

 When you eat out, you are more likely to make unhealthy choices and eat larger portions.
 When you prepare your own food you have more control over what’s in it and therefore avoid the excess oil, sugar, and salt found in most fast food and restaurant meals.

 Meal prepping is one of the best strategies to consistently eat meals at home during the week.
 Keeping a well-stocked pantry and freezer will also make it easy to throw together quick, healthy meals when your time is limited.

 People who maintain a significant weight loss report high levels of physical activity.
 In one analysis from the National Weight Control Registry, weight loss maintainers did an average of 41.5 minutes per day of sustained moderate-to-vigorous physical activity.

-The 2008 Physical Activity Guidelines for Americans recommends that adults need at least 150 minutes (2 hours and 30 minutes) per week of moderate-intensity physical activity, such as brisk walking, to maintain weight loss.
+It’s recommended that adults get at least 150 minutes (2 hours and 30 minutes) per week of moderate-intensity physical activity, such as brisk walking, to maintain weight loss.
 The guidelines also suggest that some adults will need to do at least 300 minutes of moderate-intensity activity per week to control their weight.

 Engaging in moderate-to-vigorous physical activity, for at least 30 minutes on most days is important to maintain weight loss.
 Moderate activity includes walking briskly (4 mph), heavy cleaning (mopping or washing windows), or light bicycling (10-12 mph).
 Vigorous exercise includes activities like jogging (6 mph), shoveling, or bicycling fast (14-16 mph).